stefaneichert/OpenLidarToolbox/README.md

 Wherever one of the inputs has a NoData value, the algorithm will return NoData.
 Common sources for NoData are too low radius setting for IDW.

 **Literature:** Štular, Lozić, Eichert 2021b (in press).

+## **ONE (One-step-processing)**
+This is an algorithm pipeline that takes an unclassified airborne LiDAR point cloud to produce all derivatives essential for archaeology and anyone interested in visual analysis of LiDAR data.
+The pipeline introduces several additional steps compared to a traditional approach.
+The results are a moderate improvement in ground point classification (ASPRS class 2) and a significant improvement in building classification (ASPRS class 6).
+The latter is particularly important for a DTM to be used for further processing.
+The overall improvements in the visual quality of the DFM are moderate, but still sufficient to make the difference between a positive identification of an archaeological feature or not.
+DFM Hybrid interpolation improves upon the state-of-the-art by combining the positive features of two different interpolation techniques.
+The crucial element that enabled the proposed hybrid interpolator was the application of the DFM confidence map as a segmentation key.
+Enhanced visualizations are a crucial step in the archaeological workflow and we have used four of the state-of-the-art solutions available.
+### **Input:**

+***Unclassified point cloud:***
+Unclassified point cloud in LAS or LAZ format.
+Noise classified as ASPRS class 7 will be exempt from the processing, all other preexisting classification will be ignored.

+### **Parameters:**
+***Cell Size:***
+DFM grid resolution, default value is 0.5 m.
+Optimal resolution for any given point cloud can be calculated with the DFM Confidence Map tool.
+***Source file coordinate system (CRS):***
+Select the Coordinate Reference System (CRS) of the input LAS/LAZ file.
+Make sure that the CRS is Cartesian (x and y in meters, not degrees).
+If you are not sure which is correct CRS and you only need it temporary you can choose any Cartesian CRS, for example, EPSG:8687.

+### **Outputs:**
+***Classified point cloud***
+***DFM***
+DFM (Digital feature model, which is a type of DEM that combines ground and buildings)
+***Ground Point Density***
+***Low Vegetation Density***
+***DFM CM 0.5m***
+DFM Confidence Map for 0.5 m resolution (if other resolutions are needed – e.g., the map is either completely red or completely blue – use the dedicated tool)
+***DFM visualisations:***
+Sky view factor
+Openness – positive
+Difference from mean elevation
+Visualisation for archaeological topography (VAT)
+Hillshade/Relief

+### **FAQ:**
+The edges of my outputs are black.
+This is due to the so called edge effect.
+In many steps the values are calculated from surrounding points; since at the edge there are no surrounding points, the output values are "strange", e.g., showing as black on most visualisations.
+This cannot be avoided and the only solution is to process larger areas or to create overlapping mosaics.